 The Spark Nano – One of the Best-Selling, Smallest Battery-Powered

-Real-Time GPS Tracking Devices on the Marketing Today!
+Real-Time GPS Tracking Devices on the Market Today!

 Late last autumn Brickhouse Security released the third version of its popular Spark Nano GPS tracker.
 Right now it’s available directly from their website at a 15% discount.
 The question is, is it worth the price tag?
 There have been a lot of new GPS tracking devices hitting the market in recent months and I wanted to be sure the Spark Nano 4.0 could live up to his reputation before I start recommending it to others.